What Your Dog Needs To Be Happy

 “Three Things You Should Give Your Dog & In What Order”

-I have been working with and training dogs for over four decades.
-In this time I believe that i have figured out what your dog needs to be happy.
+I have been working with and training dogs for over five decades.
+Over all of this time I have pretty much figured out what your dog needs to be happy.

-Old school trainer Cesar Millan (The Dog Whisperer) says that there are three things needed to keep a dog balanced.
-The word “balanced” refurs to the dog’s natural state of mind and a healthy body.
+Old school trainer Cesar Millan (a.k.a.
+The Dog Whisperer) says that there are three things needed in order to keep a dog balanced.
+The word “balanced” refers to the dog’s natural state of mind and a healthy body.

 Let me begin by saying that I don’t agree with most of his training methods.
-Most of his methods (in my view) are out of date.
+He is beginning to come into the 21st century, but most of his methods (in my view) are out of date.
 I do believe that he has a good grasp of the concept of Exercise, Discipline and Affection.
 I think everyone should apply these three simple words into their training regiment.

-When creating a healthy dog in mind, body and spirit, it is important to give your dog exercise on a regular basis.
-Exercise allows your dog to burn calories and use it’s muscles.
+When creating a healthy dog the first step is exercise.
+It is important to give your dog physical exercise on a regular basis.
+Physical exercise allows your dog to burn calories and use it’s muscles.
 This will keep your dog physically healthy.
-It will also help your dog deal with mental issues such as anxiety, frustration and boredom.
+On average, a one mile (20-25 minute), walk several times per week is usually enough.
+Bigger and more active dogs cam require longer and more frequent walks.

 Discipline (in this case) mean applying correction.
 Not any kind of punishment.
 It means providing proper instruction and rewarding a correct behavior.
-Rules and boundaries are essential to achieve a well-behaved and beloved pet.
+Creating rules and boundaries for your dog are essential to achieve a well-behaved and beloved pet.
 Setting rules and boundaries for your dog is no different than setting them for your children.

 Some dog owners do not want to apply needed discipline when they see unwanted behavior.
 They feel that correcting improper behavior is being mean or that it will break the dog’s spirit.
 Rest assured that it does nothing of the sort!
 Setting rules and boundaries for your dog, and then praising the dog for good behavior, reinforces the dog’s self-esteem and builds the dog’s spirit.